 Disabled women are conditioned to believe that we aren’t sexual beings.
 We’re not attractive.
 Our bodies are deficient.
-We’re dehumanised, mythologised and dissected.
-As Dr Kirsty Liddiard, a sociologist and senior research fellow at the University of Sheffield specialising in disability, gender and sexuality explains, we live within an ableist culture, which means that we have internalised negative messages about disability and, ultimately, ourselves.
+We’re dehumanized, mythologized and dissected.
+As Dr Kirsty Liddiard, a sociologist and senior research fellow at the University of Sheffield specializing in disability, gender and sexuality explains, we live within an ableist culture, which means that we have internalized negative messages about disability and, ultimately, ourselves.
 "Much of the disability imagery society consumes is inaccurate or oppressive, particularly when it comes to love and sex," she says.

 The negative comments that we so often receive aren't exactly helpful either.
 "Oooh, have you got a boyfriend?"
 "How do you have sex?"
 "I could f*ck you better."
 They make us feel like we reside in an inescapable echo chamber of wilful ignorance and anatomical foolishness.